 Introduction

 Providing medical support to law enforcement, specifically to tactical teams, can be time-consuming and daunting.
-The results and outcomes, however, can be some of the most rewarding a medic or physician sees in their career.
-Professionals say that there is nothing like being directly involved in the heat of battle and knowing that their efforts, expertise, and capabilities may save the life of someone who has experienced a traumatic injury.
-Being involved in tactical field operations differs dramatically from a quasicontrolled environment such as the emergency department or a relatively "routine" medical emergency run.[1][2][3]
+However, the outcomes can be some of the most rewarding a medic or clinician encounters in their career.
+Healthcare professionals believe that nothing compares to being directly involved in the heat of action, understanding that their efforts, expertise, and capabilities may save someone who has suffered a traumatic injury.
+Being involved in tactical field operations differs dramatically from a quasicontrolled environment such as the emergency department or a relatively routine medical emergency run.[1][2][3]

-Minus the initial response to an active violence incident, tasks associated with tactical operations are methodical, tedious, and time-consuming.
-Tactical physicians and emergency medical service (EMS) personnel may be sidelined in the warm zone (see zones of care) as a safety precaution.
-There is a more frequent integration of medical providers into entry teams or more frequent positioning close to the fight to provide the quickest possible intervention should something go wrong and the need for emergency medical care become necessary.
+Apart from the initial response to an active violence incident, tasks associated with tactical operations are methodical, tedious, and time-consuming.
+Tactical physicians and emergency medical service (EMS) personnel may be sidelined in the warm zone as a safety precaution (Please refer to "Zones of Care" in the Issues of Concern section for more information).
+Medical providers are more frequently integrated into entry teams or positioned closer to the action to ensure rapid intervention if emergency medical care is needed.
 Medical providers should expect significant training and practice if integrated into the entry team.
 This activity focuses on tactical team movements, operations, and communication dynamics.

 Issues of Concern